Skip to content

 The idea behind it is to send email with console command outputs only when output is present (not empty).

-Use non-zero exit codes if a command execution failed (alternatively throw an exception — this is the same as exit code 1).
-This allows to use global on-error handlers, e.g. for automated reporting about failed console commands, please see \Illuminate\Console\Scheduling\Event::emailOutputOnFailure as an example.
+Use non-zero exit codes if a command execution failed (alternatively, throw an exception — the script will also exit with code 1).
+This allows using global on-error handlers, e.g. for automated reporting about failed console commands, please see \Illuminate\Console\Scheduling\Event::emailOutputOnFailure as an example.

 Controllers